 In the first month, I only had two titles published with Draft2Digital, and they were published mid-month.
 However, I got sales!
-Not a lot, but I was pleasantly surprised.
+Not a lot, but it was a pleasant surprise.

-At the moment, ebook sales from D2D are coming close to equalling to my Amazon sales, which is far better than I expected in such a short period.
-I am looking forward to seeing how sales go next month when I will have finished publishing all of my ebooks to D2D.
+At the moment, ebook sales from D2D are coming close to equalling my Amazon sales.
+This is better than I expected in such a short period.
+I am looking forward to seeing how sales go in the long term.